chrisj42/webcheckers/docs/DesignDoc.md

 ### Definition of MVP
 > _Provide a simple description of the Minimum Viable Product._
+The minimal viable product should allow a user to log on to the checkers website and create a username.

+Then a user should be redirected and allowed to start a game with any available players.
+After the game starts,

+all functionality for the checkers game and board should be finished allowing a player to eventually win.

 For our minimum viable product, we need to have the functionality for players to successfully play a checkers game without running into any errors or getting stuck anywhere.